 We temporarily suspended fluoridation pending review of a fluoride overfeed incident at our water treatment plant on Thursday, February 2, 2017.

 On April 13, 2017, the OWASA Board of Directors approved a plan to improve the reliability and safety of the fluoride feed system.
-Fluoridation is expected to resume in the fall following the improvements.
+Fluoridation is expected to resume in the fall of 2017 following the improvements.

 On March 9th, 2017 the OWASA Board of Directors decided to continue the current policy of fluoridating drinking water.